 Doctor proven to have been negligent in cutting patient's bile duct.

 Kramer v.
 UBER and Szczepaniak,

 2018 IL App (1st) 171411

-Obtained reinstatement of case against UBER and one of its drivers for negligence when driver ordered the plaintiffs-passengers out of the vehicle in a Chicago neighborhood, rather than delivering them to the destination for which UBER was paid to transport them, resulting in another vehicle hitting and injuring the passengers.
+Obtained reinstatement of case against UBER and one of its drivers for negligence when UBER's driver ordered the plaintiffs-passengers out of the vehicle in a Chicago neighborhood unfamiliar to plaintiffs, rather than delivering them to the destination for which UBER was paid for transport, resulting in another vehicle hitting and injuring the plaintiffs.

 Klesowitch v.
 Smith,

 Affirmance of summary judgment entered in favor of the plaintiff on liability in automobile collision case; case remanded for a trial on damages only that the plaintiff sustained.